 - Check the weather forecast for an extended period of good weather.
 Look for signs of a late frost, high winds, torrential downpours.

 - Prepare the garden bed by removing weeds, enhancing the oil, and aerating the soil.

 - Create rows.
 Add fertilizer and/or vermiculite if desired.
 Vermiculite can help the soil retain moisture around the roots.
 I use it often when transplanting and direct seeding.

-- Gently remove seedlings from their container and place in the soil so that the tops of their soil is equal to the soil line in the garden bed.
-The exception to this rule is tomato plants, which can benefit from being planted an inch or tw below the soil line.
+- Gently remove seedlings from their container and place them in the soil so that the tops of their soil is equal to the soil line in the garden bed.
+The exception to this rule is tomato plants, which can benefit from being planted an inch or two below the soil line.